-The Center for Fetal and Neonatal Medicine
+The Fetal and Neonatal Institute

 at Children's Hospital Los Angeles is designed to care for mothers and children from the moment an abnormality is detected in a fetus, through pregnancy and delivery and after birth.
 That is what the center did for Dinusha de Silva Carrasco, who was five months pregnant when her obstetrician noticed something unusual during a routine ultrasound.